-Standards pertaining to home occupations are contained within the special use standards, specifically 153.008(C)(5).
+Standards pertaining to home occupations are contained within the $\frac{\text{conditional}}{\text{special}}$ use standards, specifically § 153.008(C)(5).

-§ 153.031 VISIBILITY AT INTERSECTION AND OBSTRUCTIONS WITHIN TOWN RIGHT OF WAYS.
+§ 153.031 VISIBILITY AT INTERSECTION.

 Sight distances at intersections must meet the standards for secondary roads established by the State Department of Transportation.
-On corner lots, no planting, structure, sign, fence, wall, or other obstruction shall be erected to interfere with said sight distance.
-In accordance with §91.02 (C)(2), the construction of curbing or obstructions across the Town right of way is prohibited.
+On corner lots, no planting, structure, sign, fence, wall, or other obstruction shall be erected so as to interfere with said sight distance.
 (Ord. passed 10-19-1983; Ord. passed 8-12-2013)